TodoApuestas/tipster-tap/README.txt

 == Changelog ==

+= 1.1.6 =
+* Added function to create statistics table on plugin installation

 = 1.1.5 =
 * Added to delete all metadatas when post's metadata `_post_tipo_publicacion` equal `post` in `save_post` function of `admin/class-tipster-tap-admin.php` file